firmworks/FileViewer/docs/file-events.md

 ![File Events  Flows 2](images/fileevents-fef-flows2.png)

 - **Content Document Event** - Use this event if you need to trigger automation when a Content Document is Created, Updated, Deleted, or Undeleted.
 This could be used when you want to change a File's Title or take an action when a File is deleted.
 - **Content Document Link Event** - Use this event if yu need to trigger automation when a Content Document Link is Created.
-A Content Document Link connects a Salesforce record (like an Account or a Case) to a Content Document.
-This could be used to take an action on a related object when a file is uploaded to it or to Adjust/Default a File Tag based on the object it is uploaded to.
+A Content Document Link connects a Salesforce record (like an Account, Case or custom objects) to a Content Document.
+This event could be used to take an action on a related object when a file is uploaded to it or to adjust/default a ContentVersion field based on the object it is uploaded to.
+An important note - Content document links deletion events do not always fire, undelete is always unsupported.

 - **Content Version Event** - Use this event if you want to trigger automation when a Content Version is Updated.
 This could be used to trigger automation based on a File Tag or to build or update an Analog Object to use Salesforce reporting on your tags.

 Once you have chosen your Platform Event you can build automation like in a Record Triggered Flow.
 The next section will describe the fields on the three Platform Events in depth.